CleverCloud/documentation/content/doc/extend/add-ons-api.md

 ### Provisioning

-When a customer installs your add-on, Clever Cloud issues a POST request to your service to provision a ressource for his app.
+When a customer installs your add-on, Clever Cloud issues a POST request to your service to provision a resource for his app.

 The request will be the following: